Allighane History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The Allighane name has descended through the generations from the ancient Anglo-Saxon culture.
 Their name comes from having lived in the place named Allingham, which was in Kent.
 Allingham is a compound name, composed of the Old English elements Alling, which means holly, and ham, which means homestead.
 Thus, Allingham means holly homestead.
-CITATION[CLOSE]

 Early Origins of the Allighane family